kareniel/jonathandupre.com/content/blog/a-short-guide-to-hipaa.md

 3. The costs of security measures
 4. Probability and criticality of potential risks to PHI

-# The required safeguards

 > Individually identifiable health information should be protected with reasonable administrative, technical, and physical safeguards to ensure its confidentiality, integrity, and availability and to prevent unauthorized or inappropriate access, use, or disclosure.

 The safeguards described in the regulation text look like what you would expect from a standard security management system.
+They have three categories: administrative, physical, and technical.

-The **HITRUST** CSF provides mapping from these controls to other frameworks like NIST and ISO27K1.
+The [HITRUST](https://hitrustalliance.net) framework provides mapping from these controls to other frameworks like NIST and ISO27K1.

 # More information